Home About Us Contact Us Shop Online Policies Product Advice

 • Experiment by adding to pasta sauces

-• Chop and add to mussel and tuatua fritters
+• Chop and add to mussel, oyster and tuatua fritters

 • Add to braised courgettes or leeks during the last few minutes of cooking